Anna of Cilli

-Anna of Cilli or Anne of Celje (Anna Cylejska; 1386 – 21 May 1416) was Queen of Poland and Grand Duchess consort of Lithuania from 1402 to 1416.
+Anna of Cilli or Anne of Celje (Ana Celjska, Anna Cylejska; 1386 – 21 May 1416) was Queen of Poland and Grand Duchess consort of Lithuania from 1402 to 1416.
 She was the second wife of Jogaila (Władysław II Jagiełło), King of Poland and Supreme Duke of Lithuania (reigned 1387–1434).
 Their marriage was politically motivated to strengthen Jogaila's ties with the Piast dynasty and his claims to the Polish throne.
 Their marriage was rather distant and during fourteen years Anna bore only one daughter, Hedwig Jagiellon, who died without issue.

 Early life

 Anna was the only child of William (1361–1392), Count of Celli (Celje), and his wife Anna of Poland (1366–1425), the youngest surviving daughter of the late king Casimir III of Poland.
 It is likely that Anna was born in Celje Castle (in the Duchy of Styria, now in Slovenia), which was ruled by her father William and his cousin Herman II.
 William died when Anna was around ten years of age.
 Two years later, her mother married Ulrich, Duke of Teck, and left Anna in care of Herman II and his wife Anna of Schaunberg in Celje.
 It is very likely that the girl was illiterate and spoke no Polish.